coralogix/coralogix-aws-shipper/README.md

 ### Amazon Kinesis

-Coralogix can receive stream data from your AWS account.
-This option does not use S3 and lets you connect two services directly.
+Finally, Coralogix can also be configured to receive data directly from your [Kinesis Stream](https://docs.aws.amazon.com/cloudwatch/).

 ## Deployment Options